ReDASers/Guided-Perturbation-Sensitivity/gps/README.md

 ## Feature Extraction Only

-To extract RS features without training detection models (for use with external classifiers):
+To extract GPS features without training detection models (for use with external classifiers):

 ```bash
 # Extract features only - outputs will be saved as JSON files (uses default redasers model)